mvolkmann/blog/src/deno.md

 the default filename and a file extension must be included.
 When a `.ts` file is imported, it is automatically compiled to JavaScript.

+Potential issues with importing modules from URLs include the ability to:

+- run code without a connection to the internet
+- run code if the owner of a remote module removes or breaks it
+- be confident the code won't do something malicious

+Deno addresses all of these concerns.
+The first two are covered by the fact that Deno caches remote modules when they are initially downloaded.
+Subsequent runs of your code use cached copies of the remote modules.
+New versions must be explicitly requested with the `--reload` option.
+The last concern is addressed by the Deno security model.
+No code can read/write files, access network resources, access environment variables, or run subprocesses unless given permission using the `--allow-*` flags.

 A version can optionally be specified in `import` URLs.
 For example:

 ```js